lcreid/devise-bootstrap-form/CONTRIBUTING.md

 ## Testing

+There are automated tests, and test apps that allow you do manual testing and explore the gem.

 ### Manual and Exploratory Testing

 There are test apps in `test/rails_app`, for the default locale, and `es_rails_app` for a Spanish locale.